sandinmyjoints/towards-100-pct-uptime-examples/pres.md

 75K+ users, some are paid subscribers.

-Note:
-I'm a Software Engineer, one of three, at Curiosity Media.
+Note: About me: I'm a Software Engineer, one of three, at Curiosity Media.
 We have two main properties:
 SpanishDict and Fluencia.
 SpanishDict is a traditional web site, with page reloads.